electron/rfcs/text/0013-save-restore-window-state.md

 ```

 ### Algorithm for saving/restoring the window state
 As mentioned before, we would take a continuous approach to saving window state if the `windowStateRestoreOptions` is passed through the constructor.

+For the preferences it will be important to store the order of the properties as well when win.savePreferences is called due to possible conflicting properties.
+We can restore them in the same order and it will be as though the properties were set via JavaScript APIs in the exact same order.

 The algorithm would be simple two step approach:

 **Calculate new bounds:**
-This step invovles checking if the window is reopened on the same display by comparing the current work_area to the saved work_area, setting minimum height and width for the window (100, 100), ensuring proper fallback behaviour for when window is restored out of bounds or with overflow
+This step invovles checking if the window is reopened on the same display by comparing the current work_area to the saved work_area, setting minimum height and width for the window (100, 100) if it's too less, ensuring proper fallback behaviour for when window is restored out of bounds or with overflow
-We can use this as reference implementation: [WindowSizer::AdjustBoundsToBeVisibleOnDisplay](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/window_sizer/window_sizer.cc;drc=0ec56065ba588552f21633aa47280ba02c3cd160;l=350)
+There are some tricks we can use from [WindowSizer::AdjustBoundsToBeVisibleOnDisplay](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/window_sizer/window_sizer.cc;drc=0ec56065ba588552f21633aa47280ba02c3cd160;l=350)

 **Set window state:**
 Once we have the width, height, x, y, and displayModes we can set the window state. `displayMode` would take precedence over the saved bounds.